d3/d3-queue/README.md

 **Queue.js** is a minimalist library for escaping callback hell in asynchronous JavaScript.
 As of release 1.2, Queue is 560 bytes gzipped.
 (Compare that to [Async.js](https://github.com/caolan/async), which is 4,300!)

 A queue evaluates zero or more asynchronous tasks with tunable parallelism.
 Each task is a function that takes a callback as its last argument.
-For example, here’s a task that prints “hello” after a short delay:
+For example, here’s a task that says hello after a short delay:

 ```js
 function delayedHello(callback) {